cronvel/http-requester/README.md

 # HTTP Requester

-Perform HTTP requests like a boss!
+Perform HTTP & WS requests like a boss!
 A command line utility that supports HTTP, HTTPS, Websocket and server creation.

 It features a cool interactive shell.